sirosen/globus-sdk-python/docs/upgrading.rst

 Many methods in version 2 accepted arbitrary keyword arguments which were then transformed into query or body parameters based on the context.
-This is no allowed, but methods can still be passed additional query parameters in the form of a ``query_params`` dict.
+This is no longer allowed, but methods can still be passed additional query parameters in the form of a ``query_params`` dict.

 For example, if the Transfer API is known to support a query param ``foo=bar``